-Named after Houston’s first professional librarian, the Julia Ideson building was designed by legendary architect Ralph Adams Cram, the preeminent 20th Century Gothic revival architect in the United States and was dedicated in 1926.
+The Julia Ideson building was named after Houston’s first professional librarian and designed by legendary architect Ralph Adams Cram, the preeminent 20th Century Gothic revival architect in the United States.

 It also contains the City’s largest installation of public murals completed under the Works Progress Administration (WPA), which was an agency formed under the American New Deal.